MaxlogiLee/NeOcean/README.md

 # Outline
 # Requirements
 ## 1.Software
 Each step is executed in a separate environment.
+All of the software tools listed above can be installed individually.
+This pipeline has only been tested with the specified versions, and newer versions may cause errors or unexpected behavior.
 ### 1.1 Generate BAM file
 STAR >= 2.7.11b
 samtools >= 1.21